 Sure, you’re bedroom is eco-friendly.
 You’ve got sustainable bed sheets.
 You use long-life light bulbs.
 You’ve bought a mattress that’s free of nasty chemical flame retardants.
 But what about your bedside table?

-The poor night stand.
-It’s often overlooked in bedroom decor – most people think of the perfect bed and bedding first, then maybe the headboard, rug, the wardrobe…just about everything gets priority over the night stands.
+Ah, the poor nightstand.
+It’s often overlooked in bedroom decor.
+As suggested above, most people think of the perfect bed and bedding first, then maybe the headboard, rug, the wardrobe.
+Heck, just about everything gets priority over the nightstand.

 And that’s a shame, for a lot of reasons.

-First of all, night stands are useful – they’re home to your sleeping mask, book, earplugs and whatever else you need in the bedroom.
-Also, they really accent a room beautifully, landing some symmetry and balance t your bedroom when they’re placed just right, on either side of the bed.
+First of all, nightstands are useful – they’re home to your sleeping mask, book, earplugs and whatever else you need in the bedroom.
+Also, they really accent a room beautifully, lending some symmetry and balance your bedroom when they’re placed just right, on either side of the bed.

 And finally, they’re easy to make yourself!
-Simply upcycle some old objects into something beautifully new: all it takes is a bit of creativity, as these upcycling ideas for nightstands clearly shows.
-Prepare to be inspired!
+Simply upcycle some old objects into something beautifully new.
+All it takes is a bit of creativity, as these upcycling ideas for nightstands clearly show.